harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-get-the-drop-on-the-cloud-nodejs-and-azure.md

 ### Preparing for Deployment

-Since Azure's App Service uses dynamically configured Docker containers, we cannot specify a port in our code.
-Instead, we must rely on an environment variable.
+Since Azure's App Service uses dynamically configured Docker containers, you cannot specify a port in our code.
+Instead, rely on an environment variable.

 If you started the local server, stop it (`Ctrl+C`).